-- The Management Card or device takes up to 1 minute to create this 2048-bit certificate, and the Web interface is not available during that time (This delay occurs the first time you log on after you enable SSL/TLS). - This method does not include the authentication provided by a CA certificate (a certificate signed by a Certificate Authority) that Methods 2 and 3 provide.
+- This method does not include the authentication provided by a CA certificate (a certificate signed by a Certificate Authority) that Methods 2 and 3 provide.
 There is no CA Certificate cached in the browser.
 Therefore, when you log on to the Management Card or device, the browser generates a security alert, indicating that a certificate signed by a trusted authority is not available, and asks if you want to proceed.
 To avoid this message, you must install the default server certificate into the certificate store (cache) of the browser of each user who needs access to the Management Card or device, and each user must always use the fully qualified domain name of the server when logging on to the Management Card or device. - The default server certificate has the serial number of the Management Card or device in place of a valid Common Name or Subject Alt Name (the DNS name or the IP address of the Management Card or device).
-Therefore, although the Management Card or device can control access to its Web interface by user name, password, and account type (e.g., Super User, Administrator, Device-Only User, or Read-Only User), the browser cannot authenticate which Management Card or device is sending or receiving data. - The length of the public key (RSA key) that is used for encryption when setting up an SSL/TLS session is 2048 bits, by default.
+Therefore, although the Management Card or device can control access to its Web interface by user name, password, and account type (e.g., Super User, Administrator, Device-Only User, or Read-Only User), the browser cannot authenticate which Management Card or device is sending or receiving data.
+Note: The Common Name will be the hostname of the NMC after it completes its reset operation.